s-magana/s-magana/README.md

  ### Glad to see you here!
-I'm a full-stack web developer who aims to evolve, innovate, and inspire through technology.
+I'm a software engineer who aims to evolve, innovate, and inspire through technology.

 Skilled in JavaScript, React, Node.js, Express.js, and MongoDB, I excel in delivering visually appealing responsive websites with optimized back-end systems to provide an overall smooth user experience.